 Percutaneous penetration of clobetasol propionate varies among individuals and can be increased by the use of occlusive dressings, or when the skin is inflamed or diseased.
 Following percutaneous absorption of clobetasol propionate, the drug probably follows the metabolic pathway of systemically administered corticosteroids i.e., metabolized primarily by the liver and then excreted by the kidneys.
-However, systemic metabolism of clobetasol has never been fully characterised or quantified.
+However, systemic metabolism of clobetasol has never been fully characterized or quantified.

 Although not absorbed through intact skin, topical neomycin is readily absorbed from large denuded, burned, or granulating areas.
-Greater and more rapid absorption occurs with neomycin cream than with the ointment.
 Plasma concentrations following topical application to open wounds, burns, or granulating surfaces are comparable to, or higher than, those achieved following oral preparation.
 Once neomycin is absorbed, it is rapidly excreted by the kidneys in active form.
 It has been reported to have a half-life of 2 to 3 hours.

 There is little absorption through skin or mucous membranes when miconazole nitrate is applied topically.
-Absorbed miconazole is bound to plasma proteins (88.2%) and red blood cells (10.6%).
+Absorbed miconazole is bound to plasma proteins (88.2%) and red blood cells - RBCs (10.6%).
 The small amount of miconazole that is absorbed is eliminated predominantly in faeces as both unchanged drug and metabolites.